7 Steps to get a job in the United Nations

 Once the qualifications and references are verified, an Appointment Recommendation Form (Annex C) shall be completed by the supervisor and sent to STU.
 This form

 should present a comparative analysis of the three best candidates interested in the assignment or applying for the short-term vacancy announcement.
-HRM has the
+HRM has the authority to make a final decision based on the fulfilment of all necessary requirements.
+During emergencies this procedure may exceptionally be waived by HRM.

 2. Appointment